danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Stage the Sectors data: *[Load-Sectors_STG.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-ETL-Process/Load-Sectors_STG.ipynb)*

-We will now import the packages we need and create a database connection by calling our custom function *create_connection*, that can be found in our *Custom_Python_Functions* folder.
+For this project, we'll simply use a Windows computer database.
+We will now import the packages we need and create a database connection by calling our custom function *create_connection*, that can be found in our  *custom_python_functions.py* Python file in our *Custom_Python_Functions* folder.
 We can define the path to this folder using our Windows username and sys package.
 We use our local server name and our database name to connect and then create a session instance s1 we will use in our code.
 We then declare our *Data_STG* table and call our clear_table function to clear the table.

         import datetime as dt
         import sqlalchemy as sa